MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/healthCare/electronicMedicalRecords/ProcedureRequestReasonReference.md

 ---
-title: ProcedureRequestReasonReference - Common Data Model | Microsoft Docs
+title: ProcedureRequestReasonReference in electronicMedicalRecords - Common Data Model | Microsoft Docs
 description: Indicates another resource that provides a justification for why this diagnostic investigation is being requested.
 May relate to the resources referred to in supporting Information.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Procedure Request Reason Reference
+# Procedure Request Reason Reference in electronicMedicalRecords

 Indicates another resource that provides a justification for why this diagnostic investigation is being requested.
 May relate to the resources referred to in supporting Information.